 Services for Ages 0-3 - Early Intervention

-Through Early Intervention, parents learn to take an active role in guiding decisions that will affect the entire family as well as the child with the disability.
+Through Early Intervention, parents learn to take an active role in guiding decisions that will affect the entire family as well as the child with a disability.
 Early Intervention is family-focused.
-Helping children and their families gain skill, confidence, and independence is our main goal.
+Helping children and their families gain skills, confidence, and independence is our main goal.

 Remember the earlier infants and toddlers receive intervention, the greater the chances of maximizing their potential.
-With our help, parents across Opelika, Alabama are meeting the challenge of giving their children a bright beginning.
+With our help, parents throughout the Opelika region are meeting the challenge of giving their children a bright beginning.

 Early Intervention services include: